NitindotR/Global-Data/README.md

-## Milestones
+## Progression

   - I have created an interactive sunburst chart of regions on the first level and countries on the second level. the distribution of area according to the co2 emissions by the countries.
-    The sunburst chart shows the name of the region/name of the country and the co2 emissions in millions of metric tonnes when hovered.
+    The sunburst chart shows the name of the region/name of the country and the co2 emissions in metric tons when hovered.
   - I Intially included the whole data but the visualization did not look impressive.
 It looked complex.
 So, I limited the chart to the top 3 regions with most co2 emissions.